benbucksch/autoconfig-spec/draft-autoconfig-1.md

                     "TLS-client-cert":
                               On the SSL/TLS layer, the server requests a client certificate and the client sends one (possibly after letting the user select/confirm one), if available.
                     "OAuth2":
-                              OAuth2.
-Works only on specific hardcoded servers, please see below.
+                              mAuth.
 Should be added only as second alternative.
                     "none":
                               No authentication
                     -->